The crowns and jewels of King Charles’ coronation

 For the best part of 1,000 years, the kings and queens of England and Britain have been crowned at London’s Westminster Abbey in a ceremony that has changed little throughout the centuries.

-The coronation ceremony will begin at 1000 GMT following a procession from Buckingham Palace.
-It is set to be shorter than that for Charles’ mother 70 years ago at about two hours long, compared to almost four hours.
+The coronation ceremony followed a procession from Buckingham Palace.
+It was shorter than that for Charles’ mother 70 years ago at about two hours long, compared to almost four hours.

-A much larger procession will depart the Abbey, made up of armed forces from Britain and across the Commonwealth.
-The king and queen will travel in the gold state coach which was commissioned in 1760.
+A much larger procession departed the Abbey, made up of armed forces from Britain and across the Commonwealth.
+The king and queen traveled in the gold state coach which was commissioned in 1760.

 Coronation chair

 The coronation service is a solemn, religious occasion full of symbolism.
-Charles will take an oath to uphold the law and the Church of England.
+Charles took an oath to uphold the law and the Church of England.

-Sitting on the historic Coronation Chair, known as St Edward’s Chair and containing the Stone of Destiny, he will be anointed by the Archbishop of Canterbury, the spiritual leader of the worldwide Anglican Communion, with holy oil consecrated in Jerusalem.
+Sitting on the historic Coronation Chair, known as St Edward’s Chair and containing the Stone of Destiny, he was by the Archbishop of Canterbury, the spiritual leader of the worldwide Anglican Communion, with holy oil consecrated in Jerusalem.

 The chair has featured in coronation ceremonies since 1308, and has been the chair used to crown monarchs since Henry IV in 1399, according to Westminster Abbey.

-The centrepiece of the ceremony sees the crown placed on the head of the monarch sitting on the oak chair, which was originally covered in gold leaf gilding and elaborately decorated with coloured glass.
-The chair is being cleaned ahead of this year’s ceremony for King Charles.
+The centrepiece of the ceremony is the placing of the crown on the head of the monarch sitting on the oak chair, which was originally covered in gold leaf gilding and elaborately decorated with coloured glass.
+The chair was cleaned ahead of this year’s ceremony for King Charles.

 Crowns

-Charles will be crowned with the historic St Edward’s Crown that has been used since the coronation of King Charles II in 1661 after the monarchy was restored following the 10-year republic of Oliver Cromwell.
+Charles was crowned with the historic St Edward’s Crown that has been used since the coronation of King Charles II in 1661 after the monarchy was restored following the 10-year republic of Oliver Cromwell.
 It was removed from the Tower Of London in December for modifications for May’s ceremony.

 The crown, which weighs about 2.2 kg (4 lb 12 ounces), is made up of a solid gold frame set with rubies, amethysts, sapphires, garnet, topazes and tourmalines, and has a velvet cap with an ermine band.

-Charles will leave the Abbey wearing a different crown, the Imperial State Crown, illustrated below.
+Charles left the Abbey wearing a different crown, the Imperial State Crown, illustrated below.

 The Imperial Crown is the headware regularly used by British monarchs for official occasions such as the State Opening of Parliament.